UNINETTSigma2/documentation/newjobs/queue_system.md

     squeue -u foo -t PD      # shows pending jobs belonging to user 'foo' squeue -A bar            # shows all jobs in the project 'bar'

+To see all pending jobs, in priority order, you can use `pending`, which is a small wrapper for `squeue`.
+See `pending --help` for details and options.

 For a description of common job states, see [Job States](job_states.md).

 __FIXME: qsumm (when implemented)__

+On Fram (and Saga?), there is also the web tool _Job Broswser_ that can be used to inspect many aspects of a job.
+FIXME: URL